kwugirl/newrelic-python-kata/README.md

 Set the NEW_RELIC_CONFIG_FILE environment variable.

      export NEW_RELIC_CONFIG_FILE=newrelic.ini

 Step 4
 ------
-Initialize the database.

-     python initialize_db.py

 Start the app.

      newrelic-admin run-python manage.py run_gunicorn

 Step 5
 -------
 Fix the code / Solve as many of the Katas as you can.

 1. Access the application http://localhost:8000
 2. Generate traffic a.k.a. click around.